OrthoFi Dashboard Redesign

 The Problem Area

-Based on user feedback collected over time and through various challenges across the org, we knew the OrthoFi Dashboard had the following issues:
+Based on user feedback collected over time and through various channels across the org, we knew the OrthoFi Dashboard had the following issues:

 • Poor visual hierarchy and unclear CTAs